 FoDA has just published Dr John Booker’s book, Devon Deciphered.
 This is a guide for local historians, genealogists and other researchers who are tempted to explore the original documents that underpin their research.
 It places high-quality facsimiles of twenty Devon manuscripts alongside full transcriptions and explains the historical terminology.
 Thus John not only demonstrates how the problems of palaeography and language may be overcome but also provides the reader with a glossary of useful terms and an understanding of the documentary formulae involved.
 The result is a unique and indispensable guide to understanding local documents from the Middle Ages to the eighteenth century.
-Copies may be obtained from Devon Heritage Centre for the price of £10.00 plus postage and packing (£2.80 within the UK).
+Copies may be obtained from Devon Heritage Centre for the price of £10.00 plus postage and packing (£2.80 within the UK; please make cheques out to 'South West Heritage Trust Trading Limited').
 Further information is available in a flyer, which is available here.

 Second, please note that the FoDA AGM and autumn meeting this year will be held in Barnstaple on 30 September.
 Further details will come to you at the end of August via the newsletter but, in a nutshell, we will meet at North Devon Record Office at 10:30 am for the AGM and a tour of the newly laid out record office, plus an introduction to the North Devon Athenaeum.
 After lunch (which will be self-supplied or purchased in town, if you prefer) we will have a tour of the town by our president, John Allan, the leading expert on the historic fabric of Devon, who has arranged access to several historic buildings.
 The day will end with the last stop of the tour, at the Museum, at which we should arrive about 3:45 pm.
 The cost has been kept to a minimum £5 for members or £10 for non-members to encourage as many people as possible to come.
 Please do!
 You won’t get a better guided tour of the historic town from anyone.